HigherOrderCO/Kind/blog/1-beyond-inductive-datatypes.md

 A friend of mine, Tesla Zhang, has some unpublished work, where he uses this idea, which he calls "inductive types with conditions", to encode higher inductive types (HITs) and the cubical path type.
 I'm a simpler person, so I just call this "smart constructors".
-The concept is implemented in Arend language with a nice syntax, and the idea was invented individually by me and the language authors.
+The concept is implemented in the Arend language with a nice syntax, and the idea was invented individually by me and the language authors.